Cypraecassis rufa

 Cypraecassis rufa is a species of large sea snail, a predatory marine gastropod mollusc in the family Cassidae.
 It is commonly known as the "bullmouth shell" or "red helmet shell", and also as the "cameo shell".
-Other names in English include bull's-mouth conch, red helmet or cameo shell.
+Other names in English include bull's-mouth conch, red helmet and cameo shell.
 In German it is called "Rote Porzellanschnecke", "Rote Helmschnecke" or "Feuerofen"; and in Japanese, "マンボウガイ".
 It was classified in 1758 by Carolus Linnaeus, who described it as Buccinum rufum.